twolfson/vector-network-playground/README.md

       - Exampleof how paths break: clicking pattern of vertex ids: [0, 1, 2, 1] (so like a triangle flag)
         - Path implementation would need to split and such
         - More sanely, edges would just add together
+    - More notes... old data structure which was def more performant and why we switched
   - edgeCount = m
   - edges = Uint8Array[pair_1_start, pair_1_end, ..., pair_m_start, pair_m_end]
   - faceCount = a